Best Practices for Managing Credit Card Acceptance

 When you accept a credit card payment, you and your customer enter into an implicit agreement.
 You provide goods and services; your customer provides payment for them.

-- Confirm your customer’s identification.
-Ask to see a government-issued ID before completing a transaction and compare the name on the ID with the name on the card to ensure they match.
+Confirm your customer’s identification.
+If the situation allows, ask to see a government-issued ID before completing a transaction and compare the name on the ID with the name on the card to ensure they match.

-- Use up-to-date equipment or point-of-sale software.
+Use up-to-date equipment or point-of-sale software.
 Since the introduction of chip (EMV) cards, you – the seller – are liable for fraudulent transactions if a chip card is swiped, rather than inserted or tapped on a chip card reader.
-In other words, it pays to stay current.
-Because your customer’s information is automatically captured in this process, avoid key entry whenever possible.
+In other words, it pays to stay current with your card terminal.
+Take the Clover point-of-sale system for example – it uses point-to-point encryption on every transaction which increases payment security from beginning to end.
+Because your customer’s information is automatically captured in this process, you avoid manual key entry whenever possible.

-- Provide a receipt.
+Provide a receipt.
 A receipt offers value to both you and your customers.
 It helps customers remember charges when they appear on a card statement.
 Likewise, it provides you backup support in the event of a customer dispute.
+Fortunately, most modern point-of-sale systems will keep a log of digital transactions too.

 In addition to obtaining the cardholder name, card number, expiration data and CVV code from the card, merchants accepting online or phone card payments should also:

-- Obtain delivery confirmation and/or proof of service.
+Obtain delivery confirmation and/or proof of service.
 If you are shipping a product, keep the tracking information and delivery receipt.
 For large orders, a signed confirmation of delivery should be required.
-If payment is made for a service, ask your customer to review and sign a work order, and keep a copy for your records.
+Once payment is made for a service, ask your customer to review and sign a work order, and keep a copy for your records should anything go awry.

-- Obtain approvals on recurring payments.
+Obtain approvals on recurring payments.
 It’s smart to require customer sign-off on any issue that could be later disputed.
-If a customer has a recurring charge, for example, either obtain a signature for each payment to protect against possible claims of unauthorized transactions or get written permission from the cardholder for recurring charges.
+If a customer has a recurring charge, for example, either obtain a signature (or e-signature) for each payment to protect against possible claims of unauthorized transactions or get written permission from the cardholder for recurring charges.
 Written agreements should include transaction amounts, frequency of payment and duration of the agreement, as well as the cardholder’s signature.
+This will ensure that the correct person is making the transaction and providing authorization for the duration of the agreement.

 A few other best practices that apply to all card transactions:

-- State your refund policy.
-If you don’t allow refunds, you must say so in writing on the customer’s receipt.
+State your refund policy.
+If you don’t allow refunds, you should say so in writing on the customer’s receipt.
 Refund policies should also be posted on your website and in retail locations.
 If refunds are allowed, always issue them directly back to the original payment card and for the full amount of the original purchase.
-And – if it’s a face-to-face transaction – obtain a signed agreement from the customer acknowledging the refund.
+If it’s a face-to-face transaction, obtain a signed agreement from the customer acknowledging the refund.
+This will ensure that all funds are going back to the individual who made the purchase rather than a potential fraudster.

 - Never allow employees to process their own card transactions.
-This is just a good separation of duties practice.
+This is a basic separation of duties practice which will help decrease the likelihood of internal fraud.

 - Settle all transactions daily.
-Transmit all transactions at the end of each processing day – or more frequently, if needed.
+Transmit all transactions at the end of each processing day – or more frequently, if needed, to remain aware of any potential issues more quickly.
 Limit delays in the delivery or processing transactions as much as possible.

-Card use is growing, and it’s good for business to make it easy for customers to use them.
+As the usage of cash fades away, card use will continue to grow, and it’s good for business to make it easy for customers to use them.
 It’s also good for business to use practices that help protect against disputes and fraud.